berkaygursoy/berkaygursoy/README.md

 I'm interested in full-stack development, open source, and new technologies.

-I work with Python, ASP.NET, and C#.
+I work with Python,Javscript, React, Node.js ASP.NET, and C#.

 I enjoy learning new things, building projects, and contributing to the community.